wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-cloud-app-security-brokers/includes/1-introduction.md

 After completing this module, you'll be able to:

 - Describe Cloud Access Security Brokers
-- List the Microsoft Cloud App Security best practices
+- List the Microsoft Defender for Cloud Apps best practices